ferrous-systems/rust-exercises/exercise-book/src/self-check.md

 6. Change your TCP Server to *use* your parser crate to parse the input, and provide an appropriate canned response.
 7. Set up a `VecDeque` queue and either *push* or *pop* from that queue, depending on the command you have received.
 8. Add support for multiple simultaneous client connections using threads.
-Make sure all clients read a write to the same shared queue.
+Make sure all clients read and write to the same shared queue.

 ### Optional Tasks